yehia67/documentation/node-software/0.1/goshimmer/how-to-guides/subscribe-to-events.md

 * Access to a command prompt
 * An Internet connection

-## Subscribe to the received transaction event
+## Subscribe to the transaction event

-You can subscribe to the `tx` event on the ZMQ of a node to listen for recently received transactions.
+You can subscribe to the `tx` event to monitor a node for recently received transactions.

 1\.
 Install the zeromq library